Politics, Business & Culture in the Americas

 Thomas Shannon spent over 30 years in the foreign service, most recently as under-secretary of state for political affairs in the U.S. Department of State from 2016 to 2018.
 He previously served as counselor and senior adviser to the secretary following a four-year term as U.S. ambassador to Brazil.
 Shannon served as assistant secretary of state for Western Hemisphere affairs from 2005 to 2009 and as special assistant to the president and senior director for Western Hemisphere affairs at the National Security Council from 2003 to 2005.

 Eugene Zapata-Garesché is program team leader at the International Development Cooperation Agency (GIZ) of Germany.
 At GIZ, Zapata-Garesché coordinates a global initiative of the EU to foster the Territorial Approach to Local Development, promoting city, local and regional governments as development actors.
 Prior to joining GIZ, Zapata was global director for Strategic Partnerships and head of Latin America and the Caribbean at the Global Resilient Cities Network (R-Cities), pioneered by The Rockefeller Foundation, and served as senior international adviser to the mayor of Mexico City.
-Zapata-Garesché sits on the Board of Directors of the Tinker Foundation.
+Zapata-Garesché sits on Tinker Foundation’s Board of Directors.

 Sign up for our free newsletter